 The Indiana State Department of Health has approved over 200 CNA programs.
 These programs are offered throughout the state by community colleges, universities, school districts, private nursing homes and other organizations.
-This article discusses four state-approved programs that are featured at 2-year colleges and a 4-year university.
+This article discusses four state-approved programs that are featured at two-year colleges and a four-year university.
 Each of the programs discussed below includes a clinical experience and prepares graduates to sit for the state's certification exams.

 Indiana University Northwest

 Indiana University Northwest enrolls about 6,000 students and is located in Gary.
 The university offers a 105-contact-hour certified nurse aide career development program.
 Classes in this program cover topics like non-verbal communication, restorative services, first aid, personal care procedures and patient rights.

 Ivy Tech Community College's main campus is located in Indianapolis.
 The school, which enrolls over 91,000 students across all its locations, offers a certificate and associate's degree program that prepare graduates to work as nursing assistants.
 These programs are grouped within the school's health care support programs.

 The college's patient care certificate program consists of 19 credit hours of study.
 Classes in the program provide instruction in topics like dementia care, medical terminology and home health aide.
 The school offers this program at a total of 15 locations.

 The school also offers an Associate of Applied Science in Health Care Support with a certification in clinical support.
 In addition to an associate's degree, students in this program earn two certifications, one option of which is nurse aide certification.
 This program requires a minimum of 61 credit hours of study.
 Elective courses in the program that leads to certification in clinical support cover topics like pharmacology, medical office procedures, medical billing and phlebotomy.
 The college offers this program at a total of 22 locations.

 Marion Community Schools Tucker Career & Technology Center